 Price-to-sales levels are tied to expectations of future company growth, profitability and risk.
 The higher the expected growth, the higher the price-to-sales ratio that a stock can support.
 Higher profit margins also translate into high price-to-sales ratios.
 Profit margins measure the level of income produced for a given level of sales.
 Profits point to the company’s long-term growth and staying power.

 Price-to-sales ratios do not generally work very well with companies such as banks, real estate investment trusts (REITs) or other firms where ongoing sales are not a key driving force.
 Therefore, our first criteria exclude financial firms and REITs.

-Some industries traditionally sell with low price-to-sales ratios.
-Companies in these industries typically have low profit margins (income divided by sales), such as supermarkets or firms with very poor sales growth prospects.
-A simple screen for just a low price-to-sales ratio will tend to turn up many of these firms.
+As mentioned some industries traditionally sell with low price-to-sales ratios.
 To help take industry factors into account, our filter looks for companies whose price-to-sales ratios are below the median for their industry.

 Even a stock with a low price-to-sales ratio is no bargain if it has no sales and earnings growth prospects.
 If a company has poor prospects, then it should trade with a low ratio.
 Optimally, an investor is looking for a growth company that has stumbled due to a temporary factor or a neglected company yet to attract the attention of Wall Street.
 The next criterion requires that the company have a growth rate in sales over the last five years greater than its industry median — identifying companies that have expanded their sales levels more quickly than other firms in their industry, yet that are trading at a discount to the industry norm.